marinebox/SmartLab_PDF_pdf2csv/README.md

 # SL_PDF_pdf2csv

-This python program reads the diffraction angles and intensities from a PDF format Powder Diffraction File (PDF) output by Rigaku's SmartLab Studio ii and output these data as a CSV file.
+This python program reads the diffraction angles and diffraction intensities from a PDF format Powder Diffraction File (PDF) which is outputted by Rigaku's SmartLab Studio ii and outputs these data as a CSV file.

 ## Description

 In the field of material science, X-ray diffraction(XRD) is an important method to determine if the desired crystalline phase is fabricated.

-In the laboratory, it is sufficient to able to compare the obtained diffraction pattern with known powder diffraction file(PDF) using the analysis software.
-On the other hand, when making a XRD chart, it is useful to be able to output powder diffraction data as a numerical file such as CSV.
+In the laboratory, it is sufficient to be able to compare the obtained diffraction pattern with a powder diffraction file(PDF) using the analysis software.
+On the other hand, when making an XRD chart, it is useful to be able to output powder diffraction data as a numerical file such as CSV.

-Rigaku's SmartLab Studio ii is a integrated software to control XRD instrument and analyze diffraction pattern.
-This software can output powder diffraction file.
-However, the output format is PDF(portable document file) only, and can not be output in other format such as CSV.
+Rigaku's SmartLab Studio ii is an integrated software to control XRD instruments and analyze diffraction patterns.
+This software can output powder diffraction files.
+However, the output format is PDF(portable document file) only, and can not be output in other formats such as CSV.

-This program supports material researchers by reads the diffraction angles and intensities from a PDF format Powder Diffraction File (PDF) output by Rigaku's SmartLab Studio ii and output these data as a CSV file.
+This program supports material researchers by reading the diffraction angles and intensities from a PDF format Powder Diffraction File (PDF) which is outputted by Rigaku's SmartLab Studio ii and output these data as a CSV file.

 ## Requirements